The Chicken Roaster: Cultural references

 J. Peterman's behavior in Burma is a parody of Colonel Kurtz in Joseph Conrad's Heart of Darkness and the film based on that novel, Apocalypse Now.

-When Jerry suggests that George approach Heather's door in "a wooden horse" as a better idea, he is referring to the Trojan Horse.

 Critical response

 Linda S. Ghent, Professor in the Department of Economics at Eastern Illinois University, discusses this episode in view of its economic themes, specifically those of externality and cost-benefit analysis.
 The externality here is the Kenny's neon sign: it advertises the restaurant, but it makes Kramer unhappy.
 But when he gets hooked on the food, he finds that the benefit of the chicken outweighs the cost of the neon glare.

 Eleanor Hersey, an English professor at Fresno Pacific University, discusses Peterman's company in her 1999 essay "It'll Always Be Burma to Me: J. Peterman on Seinfeld," which begins with her premise: